expectedparrot/edsl/docs/remote_caching.rst

   * Run the EDSL survey.
   * Update the remote cache with entries from the local cache, along with the new entries from the survey.

-Let's look deeper at how syncing works.
+Let's take a closer look at how syncing works.
 To start, we'll create a local cache with some example entries.
 We'll also add examples to the remote cache.

 .. code-block:: python